osrf-migration/mentor2-wiki/ui_docs.md

 Note: This tool will be expanded in later versions.

 ### D: Schematic View ###
 This section displays a schematic representation of each component.
-Spatial positioning is not indicative of a component's location relative to other components.
+Spatial positioning in this view is not indicative of a component's location relative to other components.
 Each component comes with a set of relevant "ports" that can be used to connect one component to another.

 Use the Schematic View to: